Applying Carbon Contacts to PCBs

 4. Set the squeegee pressure and speed settings which affect the carbon’s thickness.

-5. Cover one panel with a sticky transparent foil and perform a test print and finetune for alignement if necessary until it’s within our tolerances.
+5. Cover one panel with a sticky transparent foil and perform a test print run and fine-tune for alignment if necessary until it’s within our tolerances.

 6. Remove the transparent foil and perform the actual carbon print on the panel.